Faculty

 Email: cc2120@georgetown.edu

 Claire Catenaccio is a scholar of Ancient Greek literature, particularly drama, and its modern reception.
 As a dramaturg and director, she has worked extensively with contemporary stagings of ancient texts.
-Her first book explores monody, or solo actor’s song, in the plays of Euripides (Monody in Euripides: Character and the Liberation of Form in Late Greek Tragedy, forthcoming from Cambridge University Press).
+Her first book explores monody, or solo actor’s song, in the plays of Euripides (Monody in Euripides: Character and the Liberation of Form in Late Greek Tragedy, Cambridge 2023).
 She has published articles on dreams in Aeschylus’ Oresteia and Plutarch’s Lives, on singing heroes in Sophocles’ Trachiniae, on messenger speeches in Seneca’s tragedies, and on the transformation of the myth of Orpheus in the Broadway musical Hadestown.
 At Georgetown, Professor Catenaccio teaches courses on the Ancient Greek language, Classical mythology, tragedy and comedy, Homer’s Iliad and Odyssey, and Shakespeare’s plays set in Ancient Greece and Rome.

 More